Day 39 - 18/10

 not suitable for defining object method

-dont have its own
+dont have its own this

 not hoisted

-use
+use const

-is safer thanvar
+is safer than var

 keyword and the curly brackets if the function is a single statement, so just keep them